revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <summary><b>Explanation</b></summary>

-> `ArrayList` is a dynamic array, so Dora can store any number of items in the backpack, `ArrayList` allows duplicate elements, and elements can be accessed with a time complexity of O(1) using the index, So Dora can get her items from her backpack immediately.
+> `ArrayList` is a dynamic array, so Dora can store any number of items in the backpack. `ArrayList` allows duplicate elements, and elements can be accessed with a time complexity of O(1) using the index.
+Hence, Dora can get her items from her backpack immediately.

 </details>